A few days ago I posted the build instructions for a project of mine: WinDIY a 3D printed wind turbine.

 Another tip: If the screws become very warm, this is due to the loss of magnetization.
 You should then use transformer sheet metal.
 Theoretically, the ferrite rods of the medium wave antennas of old radios would also work.

-Keep reporting on your project, I am following it with great interest and will be delighted when it "flies"!
+Keep reporting on your project, I follow it very interested and look forward when it "flies"!

 Hi Mario,